logo left

 1. Place the top over onto the base

-1. Get a fine sieve lightly dust the top with icing sugar
+2. Lightly dust the top with icing sugar using a fine sieve.

 dust with icing sugar